VrituuRuby/react-pokedex/README.md

 - Displays pokémon types and its weakness (based on type only, doesn't consider pokémon signature abilities)
 - You can search pokémon name to display

-Due to GraphQL API being in beta, there are some pokémon without dex entries or with out images.
+Due to GraphQL API being in beta, there are some pokémon without dex entries, images or incorrect evolution order.

 ## Technologies